GBaath/Portfolio/DustyDeliveries/README.md

 # *Inventory & Pickup*

-Super simple pickupsystem with data store in a widget blueprint which interact with drop off station to add score.
+Super simple pickup system with data store in a widget blueprint which interact with drop off station to add score.

 <img src="Images\CollectibleHUD.PNG" width="50%"/>